igordanchenko/react-photo-album/docs/documentation.md

 ## Server-Side Rendering (SSR)

-By default, [React Photo Album](/) produces an empty markup on the server, but several alternative solutions are available.
+By default, [React Photo Album](/) produces an empty markup in SSR because the actual container width is usually unknown during server-side rendering.
+This default behavior causes content layout shift after hydration.
+As a workaround, you can specify the `defaultContainerWidth` prop to enable photo album markup rendering in SSR.
+However, that will likely result in the photo album layout shift once the photo album re-calculates its layout on the client.
+With this being said, there isn't a perfect solution for SSR, but there are several options to choose from, depending on your use case.

 ### Default Container Width